codio-c5/C5-Development/.guides/content/Lab-Part-2---Certification-Paths-67dc.md

 {Submit Answer!|assessment}(free-text-3921619463)

 ## On Your Own
-Try a different website.
+Try a different web site.
 View the certificates of all intermediate authorities and the root authority.